-Questions the reservation clerk must ask
+Questions the prospective guest may ask Questions the reservation clerk must ask Is there are room of a particular type available on a particular date?
+What type of room is required?When (on what dates) is the room required?
+What types of room are available? • For how long (nights) is the room required?
+How many people does a room sleep?
+What facilities are offered in the recent?
+How many people will be staying in the room?
+What facilities are offered in the room?What facilities and services does the hotel The room rate is x (per person or per night): is this acceptable? offer?Does the hotel have particular facilities (eg What is the name of the guest (and how is it spelled)? parking, childcare, business services)?What is the cost of the room (per person or per What is the title of the guest (eg Mr, Mrs, Ms, Doctor, Professor)? night)?What is included in the cost/tariff (eg breakfast, What is the guest's address, phone number and/or e-mail address? access to the hotel facilities)?
+How would the guest prefer to settle the bill?
+What is the star rating of the hotel?
+May the hotel take the credit card number of Where is the hotel located (and/or how can the guest get there)? the guest (and if so, what is it)?
+Is the hotel close to transport/attractions?
+How will the guest be arriving at the hotel (eg by car, or by what train or flight)?
+What is the guest's anticipated time of arrival at the hotel?
+Has the guest stayed at the hotel before?
+Is the guest a member of the hotel's loyalty programme (or 'frequent guests club')?

-- What type of room is required? - When (on what dates) is the room required? - For how long (nights) is the room required? - How many people will be staying in the room? - The room rate is x (per person or per night): is this acceptable? - What is the name of the guest (and how is it spelled)? - What is the title of the guest (eg Mr, Mrs, Ms, Doctor, Professor)? - What is the guest's address, phone number and/or e-mail address? - How would the guest prefer to settle the bill? - May the hotel take the credit card number of the guest (and if so, what is it)? - How will the guest be arriving at the hotel (eg by car, or by what train or flight)? - What is the guest's anticipated time of arrival at the hotel? - Has the guest stayed at the hotel before? - Is the guest a member of the hotel's loyalty programme (or 'frequent guests club')? - What is the guest's nationality?
+What is the guest's nationality?